Known as the Eternal City and the City of the Seven Hills, Rome is a virtual classroom in itself, rich in history and culture.

 - Second year AE student who has taken one year of Design Studio and EMch211.

 You will live in an apartment (arranged by the host institution) with other program participants.
-Apartments are scattered around the city and are within walking distance of the Pantheon Institute (where courses will be taken) and furnished with kitchen, bathroom, bedrooms, and communal living space.
+Apartments are typically located in the Prati neighborhood of Rome and are furnished with a kitchen and cooking supplies, bathroom, bedrooms, and communal living space.
 You will be responsible for providing your own meals.

 For more information on program costs, please be sure to review the Summer budget sheet.
 These budget sheets include information on costs that are billable to the bursar bill, as well as estimated additional costs.
 Costs vary by program, so it is important to review this information carefully.